fluxninja/aperture/docs/content/get-started/installation/agent/bare_metal.md

 :::caution

 Currently, configuration watcher and automatic reload aren't supported.
-If you modify the configuration file, make sure to restart the service:
+If you modify the configuration file, do restart the service:

 ```bash
 sudo systemctl restart aperture-agent